-The successful coach has ended all speculation about his future by signing a two-year extension to his previous dealBorussia Dortmund have announced on their official website that they have reached an agreement with Jurgen Klopp over a new contract until the summer of 2018.
+The successful coach has ended all speculation about his future by signing a two-year extension to his previous deal.

-The 46-year-old's previous deal with the Bundesliga giants was due to expire in June 2016 and a number of clubs were supposedly closely monitoring Klopp's situation at BVB.
+The 46-year-old's previous deal with the Bundesliga giant was due to expire in June 2016 and a number of clubs were supposedly closely monitoring Klopp's situation at BVB.

 However, he has now ended all speculation about his future by signing for two additional seasons.

-Klopp joined Dortmund from Mainz in the summer of 2008 and has since guided them to two Bundesliga titles, one DFB-Pokal win and the Champions League final.
+Klopp joined Dortmund from Mainz in the summer of 2008 and has since guided the team to two Bundesliga titles, one DFB-Pokal win and the Champions League final.